SQgus/SQgus/README.md

-- 👋 Hi, I’m @SQgus
+- 👋 Hi, I’m Gus
-- 👀 I’m interested in becoming a Full Stack Dev
+- 👀 I’m interested in becoming a Front End Dev/Game Dev
 - 🌱 I’m currently learning HTML/CSS, JavaScript, React, Python, C#, SQL
 - 💞️ I’m looking to collaborate on Mobile and Web Development, and Game Development
 - 📫 How to reach me at gustavopinheiroct@gmail.com | linkedin.com/in/guspct/